CD upgrades

 Audia Flight These have been getting a lot of good review in the mainland European and Scandinavian press lately, their flagship model is the upsampling CD One which features digital inputs that means that you can use it's DAC for your other digital devices, the CD one also has a novel take on the Philips Pro2 mechanism which is top mounted rather than use a sliding tray as usual, instead a motorised lid opens up when you insert a disk, this should mean a more rigid fastening of the mechanism in the long run.

 Audio Research Has the CD3 player, a part of their "value line" at only 5000 USD or so, we have been told that the current version of this player is MkII but their is no info on the company's website to indicate this.
-This model was widely reviewed when it came out in 2002 that includes in issue 19 of Hi-Fi Plus (Sept), issue 2 of Hi-Fi News and issue 8 of iAudio, but none of those reviews is available online.
+This model was widely reviewed when it came out in 2002 that includes in issue 19 of Hi-Fi Plus (Sept), issue 2 of Hi-Fi News Magazine and issue 8 of iAudio, but none of those reviews is available online.

-A & R Cambridge (ARCAM) Has a fairly large range of players and it is in fact their CD players that have kept the company in the news for the last few years, amongst the more interesting are the Diva CD73, an updated version of the 72 that was introduced earlier this year, it's a low/mid range player that has been getting very good press in the UK.
+ARCAM Has a fairly large range of players and it is in fact their CD players that have kept the company in the news for the last few years, amongst the more interesting are the Diva CD73, an updated version of the 72 that was introduced earlier this year, it's a low/mid range player that has been getting very good press in the UK.
 Features include a 24bit Wolfson DAC and a chassis filled with Sontech sound deadening materials.
 The CD82 is a slightly older design but has a dual DAC configuration.
 The Diva CD93 has also been getting attention lately despite being much costlier than the CD82, it's upsampling player with quad DAC's on.
 Their top of the line model is the FHJ CD33, it has the same basic features as the CD93 but more audiophile components and the upsampling processor is more powerful.

 Bow Technologies Makes high end CD players, namely the ZZ Eight and the Wizard they both feature a modified version of the Philips Pro CD transport but differ in converter technologies, in addition the Wizard has balanced analogue and digital outputs.
 Now the Eight is over 16 kg so make sure your back and your hi-fi rack is up to task, there is an archive of older reviews of the ZZ Eight here and of the Wizard here.